Jayant Patel: Morris Inquiry

-In response to public discontent over Patel's performance at Bundaberg Base Hospital, the Beattie Government convened the "Bundaberg Hospital Commission of Inquiry".
-The Inquiry held similar judicial powers to a Royal Commission, and commenced hearings in Brisbane on May 23, 2005.
-It was led by Anthony Morris, a Queen's Counsel.
+In response to public discontent over Patel's performance at Bundaberg Base Hospital, the Beattie government convened the Bundaberg Hospital Commission of Inquiry.
+The Inquiry held similar judicial powers to a Royal Commission.
+It commenced hearings in Brisbane led by Anthony Morris, a Queen's Counsel, on May 23, 2005.

-On June 10, Morris released an interim report that was tabled on the same day in State Parliament by Premier Beattie.
+On June 10, Morris released an interim report that was tabled on the same day in State Parliament by Premier Peter Beattie.
 The report recommended, among other things, that Patel be charged with murder or manslaughter in respect to one patient, with causing "a negligent act causing harm" to another patient, that he also be charged with fraud in relation to his registration at the Medical Board of Queensland to practise medicine and that extradition proceedings should begin.
 It also recommended changes to the Medical Practitioners Registration Act 2001.

-The Morris Inquiry began hearings in Bundaberg on June 20.
-Nurses, local Queensland Health administrators and former patients of Patel were all expected to give evidence.
+At Morris Inquiry hearings in Bundaberg starting on June 20, nurses, local Queensland Health administrators and former patients of Patel were all expected to give evidence.
 Public hearings in Bundaberg concluded on July 14.
 The Inquiry resumed public hearings in Brisbane on July 25 and also sat in Townsville from August 2 to 4.

 During the course of the Morris Inquiry, two senior Queensland Health bureaucrats in the Bundaberg region, Darren Keating and Peter Leck, filed an application in the Supreme Court of Queensland calling for the inquiry to be shut down, alleging that Morris had shown apprehended bias against them.
-On September 1, Justice Martin Moynihan of the Supreme Court ruled in favor of the applicants, finding that the Commission of Inquiry was contaminated with ostensible bias against Keating and Leck, and that evidence gathered from other witnesses was entangled with the evidence given by Keating and Leck.
+On September 1, Justice Martin Moynihan of the Supreme Court of Queensland ruled in favor of the applicants, finding that the Commission of Inquiry was contaminated with ostensible bias against Keating and Leck, and that evidence gathered from other witnesses was entangled with the evidence given by Keating and Leck.

 Davies Inquiry

-The new inquiry began on September 8, 2005, and was headed by former Supreme Court of Queensland judge Justice Geoffrey Davies QC.
-This inquiry, formally titled the Queensland Public Hospitals Commission of Inquiry, was widely known as the Davies Inquiry.
+A new inquiry began on September 8, 2005, and was headed by former Supreme Court of Queensland judge Justice Geoffrey Davies QC.
+This inquiry, the Queensland Public Hospitals Commission of Inquiry, was widely known as the Davies Inquiry.

 The report of the Davies Inquiry was handed down on November 30, 2005.
 It recommended that charges of manslaughter and other criminal offences be prosecuted against Patel.
 The report also apportioned much of the blame to two former Health Ministers, Gordon Nuttall and Wendy Edmond, as well as senior Queensland Health bureaucrats for allowing the existence of an organisational culture of secrecy and ostracising of whistleblowers that allowed Patel's misdeeds to go unpunished for two years.

-An independent surgeon, Peter Woodruff, who was asked by Justice Davies to examine Patel's work believes that Patel negligently caused 13 deaths, and serious complications suffered by at least 31 others.
+Peter Woodruff, an independent surgeon, was asked by Justice Davies to examine Patel's work.
+Woodruff believes that Patel negligently caused 13 deaths and serious complications suffered by at least 31 other patients.